 To assemble these Italian honey cookies

-Since we will be making 2 loaves, separate the cookie dough in half.
+Since we will make 2 loaves, separate the cookie dough in half.
 If you have a scale, that would be about 900 grams.

 Place half of the cookie dough on a sheet of parchment paper.
 Cover the dough with another sheet of parchment paper and roll out the dough to approximately 14 inches by 7 inches.

-This is a very soft dough and you can gently push the dough in order to get a rectangle shape.
+This is a very soft dough; you can gently push the dough to get a rectangular shape.

 Place half of the almond filling down the center of the dough about 1 inch from the side.

 Bring up the ends to seal in the filling.
-The dough can easily be manipulated so make sure to properly enclose all the filling.
-Place the parchment paper on the dough and apply gentle pressure to pat down the seal, smooth out the surface and compact the almond filling.
+The dough can easily be manipulated, so properly enclose all the filling.
+Place the parchment paper on the dough and apply gentle pressure to pat down the seal, smooth the surface, and compact the almond filling.

-Once again, use the parchment paper to turn the biscotti loaf over so that the seam is now on the underside.
-Slide the parchment paper and the log to a large cookie sheet.
+Once again, use the parchment paper to turn the biscotti loaf over so that the seam is on the underside.
+Slide the parchment paper and the log onto a large cookie sheet.

 Repeat this procedure for the rest of the dough and filling.